martel-innovate/6G-NTN-resource-forecasting/notebooks/README.md

 - **Description**: This notebook demonstrates the use of the Darts library to implement LSTM models for forecasting.
 It includes:
   - **Multivariate Forecasting**: Training an LSTM model to forecast multiple time series simultaneously.
   - **LSTM with Covariates**: Using additional covariate data to improve the forecasting accuracy of the primary time series.
+- **Environment**: `environment_darts.yml`

 ## How to Use

 1. **Clone the Repository**: Ensure you have cloned the repository to your local machine.
-2. **Navigate to the Notebooks Folder**: Change your directory to the `notebooks` folder.
+2. **Navigate to the root Folder**: Change your directory to the `root` folder.
+3. **Activate the preferred environment**: Activate the environment using Conda
-3. **Open the Notebooks**: Use Jupyter Notebook or JupyterLab to open and run the notebooks.
+4. **Open the Notebooks**: Use Jupyter Notebook or JupyterLab to open and run the notebooks.
    ```
+   jupyter notebook
+   ```

+## How to Use Environments

+To create and activate a new Conda environment based on the `environment_xxx.yml` file located in the environments folder, follow these steps:

+1. Download and install Conda from [here](https://docs.conda.io/en/latest/miniconda.html).
+2. Open a terminal and navigate to the root folder of the project.
+3. Create the environment using the provided `environment_xxx.yml` file.
+For example, to create an environment with Tensorflow:
+    ```bash
+    conda env create -f notebooks/environment_tensorflow.yml
+    ```
+4. Activate the newly created environment:
+    ```bash
+    conda activate tensorflow
+    ```
+5. Start Jupyter Notebook:
+    ```bash
     jupyter notebook
     ```

 ## Access to Dataset